St Lucia

 "We left Durban Airport at 12h00 and arrived in St.Lucia in 1910…It is the authentic Africa.” – Guest comment in our visitor’s book.

-The village of St Lucia is surrounded by the Great St Lucia Lake, the warm Indian Ocean with unspoilt golden beaches and the iSimangaliso Wetland Park.
-With water surrounding three sides of St Lucia and having to cross the St Lucia Lake by bridge to reach the village, the hamlet is fondly known by the locals as “The Island”.
+The picturesque village of St Lucia is uniquely surrounded by the Great St Lucia Lake, the warm Indian Ocean with its unspoiled golden beaches, and the breathtaking iSimangaliso Wetland Park.
+With water on three sides and access only via a bridge over the St Lucia Lake, this charming hamlet is affectionately known by locals as “The Island.”